MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-clustering-model-build-data.md

 > * Perform clustering
 > * Analyze the results

-In [part one](r-tutorial-clustering-model-introduction.md), you learned how to prepare the data from an Azure SQL database to perform clustering.
+In [part one](r-tutorial-clustering-model-introduction.md), you learned how to prepare the data from an SQL database to perform clustering.

+In [part two](r-tutorial-clustering-model-prepare-data.md),you'll learn how to prepare the data from a database to perform clustering.

-In [part three](r-tutorial-clustering-model-deploy-data.md), you'll learn how to create a stored procedure in an Azure SQL database that can perform clustering in R based on new data.
+In [part four](r-tutorial-clustering-model-deploy-data.md),  you'll learn how to create a stored procedure in a database that can perform clustering in R based on new data.

 ## Prerequisites

-* Part two of this tutorial assumes you have completed [**part one**](r-tutorial-clustering-model-prepare-data.md) and its prerequisites.
+* Part two of this tutorial assumes you have completed [**part one**](r-tutorial-clustering-model-introduction.md) and [part two](r-tutorial-clustering-model-prepare-data.md) along with its prerequisites.

 ## Define the number of clusters